-Available properties will be advertised through the Choice system.
+Available properties will be advertised on Key to Choice.
 Adverts will include as much information as possible on the specific criteria that will be applied when letting the properties.

 3.2 Short listing

 In accordance with the Council letting policy the highest ranking eligible household will be considered for the property.